ooade/30-days-of-code/README.md

 - The newton's method for solving sqrt `z -= (z * z - x) / (2 * z)`
 - Switch statements in Go do not require a break.
 - The [time package](https://golang.org/pkg/time/). `time.Now()`, `time.Now().Weekday()` and so on...
+- A switch statement may take no conditions :)
+- The `defer` statement.
+Cool one!!!!!!